Thymelaeaceae: Phylogeny

 The first molecular phylogeny for Thymelaeaceae was published in 2002.
-It was based on 2 regions of chloroplast DNA.
+It was based on two regions of chloroplast DNA.
 These were the rbcL gene and the intergenic spacer between the transfer RNA genes trnL and trnF.
 Forty one species in the family were sampled.
 In 2008, Marline Rautenbach performed a phylogenetic study in which 143 species in the family were sampled.
 The sampling in this study was concentrated in the Gnidia group, but the sampling in the rest of the family was as extensive as in the previous study, or more so.
 In addition to rbcL and trnL-F data, sequences of the ITS (internal transcribed spacer) region of nrDNA (nuclear ribosomal DNA) were used.
 All of the clades that were strongly supported in the previous study were recovered with even stronger statistical support.

 The tree below is an excerpt from the Rautenbach (2002) phylogeny.
 The species of Gnidia were chosen from among the most common or well known species in a way that shows which clades contain species of Gnidia.

 Defining the genera

-The circumscription of genera in Thymelaeaceae has always been especially difficult, and is to some degree artificial.
+The circumscription of genera in Thymelaeaceae has always been difficult, and is to some degree artificial.
 For example, the difficulty of distinguishing Daphne from Wikstroemia has been commented upon by Rautenbach and Herber.
 Several small genera are probably embedded in Daphne or Wikstroemia, or if Daphne and Wikstroemia are intermingled, these small genera might be embedded in both simultaneously.
 Stellera, for example, is nested within Wikstroemia, at least (see the phylogenetic tree below).

 A recent comparison of DNA sequences has established the monophyly of Thymelaea and the polyphyly of Diarthron, but there was not sufficient sampling in Wikstroemia and Daphne to exclude the possibility that Thymelaea, Diarthron, and others might be embedded in them.

-The large genus Gnidia is polyphyletic and its species fall into 4 separate clades, each of which contains other genera of the family (see the phylogenetic tree below).
+The large genus Gnidia is polyphyletic and its species fall into four separate clades, each of which contains other genera of the family (see the phylogenetic tree below).
 The type species for Gnidia is Gnidia pinifolia.
-If Gnidia is divided into 4 or more separate genera, the segregate genus which contains G. pinifolia will retain the name Gnidia.
+If Gnidia is divided into four or more separate genera, the segregate genus which contains G. pinifolia will retain the name Gnidia.
 Zachary S. Rogers published a revision of the Gnidia of Madagascar in 2009 in Annals of the Missouri Botanical Garden.

-Some of the older treatments of Thymelaeaceae recognize Lasiosiphon as a separate genus from Gnidia.
+Some of the older treatments of Thymelaeaceae treat Lasiosiphon as a separate genus from Gnidia.
 This distinction was later shown to be artificial.
 However, Van der Bank et al. (2002) suggested that Lasiosiphon might be resurrected if redefined.
 The type species for Lasiosiphon is Gnidia glauca, formerly known as Lasiosiphon glaucus.